simai/sitepack/sitepack-tools-node/README.md

    - `digest` matches (if provided).
 3. Core NDJSON types are validated line-by-line against schemas:
    - entity-graph, asset-index, config-kv, recordset.
+   - asset-index supports both single-blob and chunked assets.
 4. JSON artifacts (capabilities/transform-plan) are validated as full JSON documents.
 5. Unknown `mediaType` does not fail validation: file/size/digest are checked, content is skipped with a warning.
+6. Volume Set descriptors can be validated and assembled with the `volumes` command.

 Note on NDJSON empty lines: an empty line is skipped with a warning.

 ## Profile mode
 The `--profile` option verifies that the profile exists in `manifest.profiles` and validates the artifacts for that profile.
-In v0.2, profiles are an array, so the validator falls back to `manifest.artifacts` if a profile-to-artifact map is not available.
+In v0.3, profiles are an array, so the validator falls back to `manifest.artifacts` if a profile-to-artifact map is not available.

 ## Report
 After validation, the tool writes: